jwodder/doapi/docs/cli/request.rst

 OPTIONS
 ^^^^^^^

-In addition to the universal options common to all :program:`doapi` commands, :program:`doapi-request` takes the following:
+In addition to the :ref:`universal options <universal>` common to all :program:`doapi` commands, :program:`doapi-request` takes the following:

 .. program:: doapi-request